News Headlines I Want to Read

 - World Peace!
 Last Countries to End all War Activities, Sign Peace Treaties

 I’m not sure I’m a particularly good writer of microcontent, and yet it feels liberating to envision us succeed.
-And that shouldn’t come as a surprise: Utopias seem to give us more useful guidance than dystopias.
-Dystopias that already creep into our reality and threaten to strangle us.
+That shouldn’t come as a surprise: Utopias give us more guidance than dystopias.
+And dystopias already crept into our reality and threaten to strangle us.
 I believe we need more utopias.
 Amazing ones.

 Looking for a way to comment?
 Comments have been disabled, unfortunately.